Key takeaways

 Types of smart locks

-• Deadbolt: A deadbolt lock has a deadbolt that must be actively retracted to allow the door to be unlocked.
+• Deadbolt: A deadbolt lock has a deadbolt that must be actively retracted to unlock the door.

 • Lever: A lever lock uses levers to prevent the bolt from opening the lock.

-• Interconnected: An interconnected lock is a lever handle and a deadbolt connected together for single-motion egress.
+• Interconnected: An interconnected lock is a lever handle and a deadbolt connected for single-motion egress.

 • Mortise: A mortise lock combines the deadbolt and the latch into one lock.
 The term ‘mortise’ refers to the rectangular pocket created in the door edge for this lock.